snowdj/beautiful-jekyll/index.md

   - ask in github.ubc.ca, instead of Piazza, by opening an issue in your personal homework repository.
   - make sure to tag `@cpsc340/staff` in your issue's text; otherwise, we will not be notified.
   - include a link to the file you want us to review, and a brief explanation.
 If you want to be extra fancy, you can include a link to the specific line by appending a code like `#L123` to the end of the URL (this would link to line 123).
+- if you post a question and then figure out the answer yourself, please do not delete the question.
+It's still useful.
+Ideally, you'd post the answer to your own question for others to benefit.
 - (less important, but nice) when using equations, write them in LaTeX syntax and surround them with two dollar-signs.
 For example `$$2^x$$` will render nicely in Piazza.

 ## Attribution